greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub rsyncuser@10.10.10.10 -f
 ```

-(Don't forget to change the username from 'rsyncuser' and the IP address to those of your rsync login and host.
-Also, update the filename if you changed it from the default in step 2.)
+(Don't forget to change the username from 'rsyncuser' and the IP address to those of your rsync login and host.)

 4. Answer "yes" to the prompt, then provide the rsync user's password to authorise the transfer: